 Vitamin D Interactions and Concerns

-Luckily your skin is able to regulate Vitamin D conversion according to heat and other factors.
-It can store pre-vitamin D for future use, and destroy amounts above and beyond what is safe.
+Luckily your skin is able to regulate vitamin D conversion according to heat and other factors.
+It can store previtamin D for future use and destroy amounts above and beyond what is safe.
 So deficiency is usually a much bigger concern than consuming too much vitamin D (vitamin D toxicity is very rare and consists of a buildup of calcium in the blood, called hypercalcemia).